maueroats/teaching/content/ecs/scratch/quiz-3.md

   same time that the main character is touching the rock.

 * Pencil: hitting "p" uses up 1 wood and 1 graphite, and creates 1 pencil.
+You need wood and graphite to make a pencil.
   The pencil disappears after 0.3 seconds but you remember how many pencils were made.

 * Motion: no need to write code for motion.